BRITISH WATER POLO LEAGUE CONSTITUTION

 101.7.5 the team scoring most goals overall.

 In the event of continuing equality, the placings shall be decided by lot.

 101.8 At the end of the season, the bottom two teams in the lowest men’s and women’s divisions of the League ladder shall compete against any approved new applicants in such a manner as the committee specify to determine who shall be invited under Rule 4 of the Constitution for the ensuing year.

-101.9 If a club has two teams competing in men’s divisions, those teams shall not be permitted to compete in the same division in the same year.
+101.9 If a club has two teams competing in the League, those teams shall not be permitted to compete in the same division in the same year (applies from 2015/16 season).
 If, either after phase one of the season or after automatic promotions/relegations have been decided at the end of a season, a situation results which causes a breach or potential breach of Rule 101.9, any of the following actions may be taken to prevent it: